 2.5 Acknowledgement of Grant

-The winner of the grant is presented with a citation in acknowledgement of the award at the College Ceremony held in the year the grant is made.
+The winner of the grant is presented with a citation in acknowledgement of the grant at the College Ceremony held in the year the grant is made.

 2.6 Publication of the Grant

-The ACEM Foundation may publish the recipient’s name and the working title of the project to promote the award and raise the profile of the ACEM Foundation.
+The ACEM Foundation may publish the recipient’s name and the working title of the project to promote the grant and raise the profile of the ACEM Foundation.